Uncertainties in supernova input rates drive qualitative differences in simulations of galaxy evolution: Introduction

-The total energy budget and the duration of SN feedback for a stellar population depends critically on stellar evolution and the initial mass function (IMF).
+The total energy budget and the duration of SN feedback for a stellar population depends both on stellar evolution and the initial mass function (IMF).
 Stellar evolution models can predict whether a star with a given mass and metallicity will end its life as a core-collapse SN \citep[e.g.][]{Smartt2009}, the energy released by that SN, and the lifetime of the star prior to SN detonation \citep[e.g.][]{Leitherer1999,Ekstrom2012,Leitherer2014}.
-By calculating the range of stellar masses which produce SNe, we can use the IMF to determine the SN energy budget and time line for the SN output of a stellar population.
-While there are constraints on many of these pieces, there are still sufficiently many uncertainties that the total amount of energy released by SN cannot be well constrained with better than $\sim50$ per cent uncertainty.
-Because the lowest mass SN progenitors have the longest lifetimes, this also leads to a corresponding uncertainty in $\tau_{\rm SN}$.
-This picture is made worse by the fact that many simulation approaches simply ignore the different lifetimes of stars, injecting an entire stellar population's SN budget instantaneously \citep[e.g.][]{Crain2015,Rosdahl2017}.
+By calculating the range of stellar masses which produce SNe, we can use the IMF to determine the SN energy budget and rate of a stellar population.
+While there are constraints on many of these pieces, there are still sufficiently many uncertainties that the total amount of energy released by SNe cannot be well constrained with better than $\sim50$ per cent uncertainty.
+Because the lowest mass SN progenitors have the longest lifetimes, this also leads to a corresponding uncertainty in the duration over which SN feedback occurs, $\tau_{\rm SN}$.
+This picture is complicated by the fact that many simulation approaches simply ignore the different lifetimes of stars, injecting an entire stellar population's SN budget instantaneously \citep[e.g.][]{Crain2015,Rosdahl2017}.
 The total energy budget from one set of simulations to the next can vary by more than a factor of 2, and injection timescales can vary by tens of $\Myr$ (see Table~\ref{other_SN_rates}).

 The structure of this paper is as follows.
 First, we show how the SN injection rates and energy budget can be calculated, and compare this to a brief survey of injection rates used in the literature (Section~\ref{injection_rates}).
 We then introduce a set of simulations of an isolated Milky Way galaxy analogue that we will use to study the effects of varying the SN injection rate and timescale (Section~\ref{methods}).
 With these simulations, we examine the impact of instantaneously injecting all SN energy after varying delay times (Section~\ref{delay_time}), comparing this to the effect of using a continuous injection based on the stellar lifetimes of SN progenitors (Section~\ref{continuous}).
 We then show the importance of the minimum SN progenitor mass (Section~\ref{SN_min_mass}).
 Finally, we conclude with a discussion of the implications of these results, and what is needed going forward to build simulations that offer strong predictive power (Section~\ref{discussion} and~\ref{conclusion}).